gaaiuss/mysql-python/README.md

 # mysql-python
-Deploy MYSQL using Python and Docker
+Deploy MySQL using Python and Docker